Topics Map > UW-Madison > IT > Networking and Telecommunications

 "…take reasonable measures to protect the privacy of its IT resources and accounts assigned to authorized users...
 Any activity on UW System IT resources may be monitored, logged and reviewed by UW System-approved personnel...
 The UW System has the right to employ appropriate security measures, to investigate as needed, and to take necessary actions to protect UW System IT resources…"

-The UW-Madison Network Firewall Policy is issued by the Vice Provost for Information Technology.
+The UW-Madison Network Firewall Policy is approved by the Information Technology Committee (ITC), representing shared governance, and issued by the Vice Provost for Information Technology (VP IT).

-Mandatory portions of the Network Firewall Policy Implementation and the Firewall Operating Procedures are extensions of this Policy, and inherit the authority of this Policy.
+Mandatory portions of the Network Firewall Implementation Plan and operating procedures are extensions of this Policy, and inherit the authority of this Policy.

-The Executive Sponsors and immediate Sponsors of the Advisory Group will ensure that the Advisory Group is operating according to the Guiding Principles and Policy.
+The Executive Sponsors and immediate Sponsors of the Advisory Group will ensure that the Advisory Group is adhering to the Guiding Principles and Policy.

-All system administrators of network firewalls at UW-Madison will ensure that the administration, configuration, and operation of the network firewalls that they administer are consistent with the security controls included in the unit’s Risk Management Framework System Security Plan as accepted by the unit’s Risk Executive, and with the Firewall Operating Procedures established by the Advisory Group and its Sponsors.
+All system administrators of network firewalls at UW-Madison will ensure that the administration, configuration, and operation of the network firewalls that they administer are consistent with the security controls included in the unit’s Risk Management Framework System Security Plan as accepted by the unit’s Risk Executive, and with the operating procedures established by the Advisory Group and its Sponsors.

 Any device or service connected to the UW-Madison network, or that accesses or is accessed by such devices and services, that through its configuration or activity poses a unacceptable risk to the network, to other devices and services connected to the network, or to the availability, integrity or confidentiality of UW-Madison data, may have its access to the network limited or blocked until that risk is eliminated or reduced to an acceptable level.